Graduate Program Overview

 The Master’s program is primarily an advanced coursework degree, although a thesis option may be available if arranged during the application process with a prospective supervisor and the Graduate Coordinator.
 The program aims to introduce students to current ideas and approaches in the professional study of literature across an array of seminars, and to provide the strongest basis for possible applications to doctoral programs.
 Courses are selected by the student to balance further study in his or her special fields of interest with consolidation of a broad, literary historical knowledge at an advanced level.
 In addition to advanced seminars, MA students also attend the Research Forum and a Professional and Pedagogical Skills seminar; the latter provides introductory teaching training and professional career guidance.
 Teaching assistantships are assigned in consultation with all incoming students as to their course preferences (as with all students in our programs), and are designed to minimize teaching workload so that time remains free for doing one’s best in coursework.

 The Doctoral program aims to produce professional scholars with a clear and original contribution to their area of specialization, a comfortable foundation in the wider reach of their historical field, a substantial engagement with interdisciplinary or cross-field issues, and training and experience in advanced and independent teaching.
 The academic path of the program proceeds through advanced coursework, a disciplinary field exam which provides the foundation for a career field and for informed development of an area of thesis research, a special topics presentation which requires the student to develop, with faculty assistance, an independent reading program on a topic that crosses disciplinary or historical field boundaries and which culminates in a talk presented to the department, and finally, a dissertation that builds on all of these.
-Our professional program is carefully staged to provide a ladder of types of teaching professionalization—from teaching assistantships limited to counseling and grading, to tutorial seminar leaderships, to independent lecture courses in the degree candidate’s field of study.
+Our professional program is carefully staged to provide a ladder of types of teaching professionalization—from teaching assistantships limited to counselling and grading, to tutorial seminar leaderships, to independent lecture courses in the degree candidate’s field of study.
 We also provide guidance in seeking award funding, dissertation progress, and preparing for the academic job market.

 The English Department at Queen's University is a professionally oriented research department located in one of Canada’s leading universities.
 As the accompanying faculty profiles reveal, our research strengths are distributed across a broad historical and geographical range of literatures written in English, to an exceptional standard affirmed by our most recent Ontario Council on Graduate Studies assessment (2010) and an Internal Academic Review (2013).
 Recent publications and conference presentations include ongoing work on globalization, diaspora and migration, indigenous politics, environmental and interspecies studies, book history, popular entertainment media, the economics of literature, cultural memory, literature and social justice, queer theory, translation studies, and creative writing.
 The quality of department members’ research has been recognized in major grants from the Social Sciences and Humanities Research Council of Canada (SSHRC), the Canadian Institutes of Health Research (CIHR), the Fulbright Foundation, and other research institutes, as well as university-wide competitions in both research and teaching excellence.
 Our faculty are engaged in a number of significant international research collaborations, and in recent years the Department has hosted conferences on American Exceptionalism, Alternative Economies of Creativity in Theory and Practice, Animal Studies, and English Dictionaries in Global and Historical Context.
 Graduate students are active and avid participants in the research culture of the Department, and have contributed greatly to our collective success.